marcingolenia/mcode/src/pages/blog/2021-02-26-du_invariants.md

       PaidOn = paymentDate
     }
 ```
-Again - domain action accepts always valid invoice, no validation here.
+Again - domain action accepts always valid invoices, no validation here.
 It will be done while constructing Value Objects.

 ###### 2.3 You name the next example and try to implement it... 😉